SurendraAllam/SurendraAllam/README.md

 - 👋 Hi, I’m @SurendraAllam
 - 👀 I’m interested in DevOps.
+- 👨‍💻 I'm good in Python and Java languages.
-- 🌱 I’m currently learning Django and AWS.
+- 🌱 I’m currently learning Django Framework, AWS and DevOps.
 - 💞️ I’m looking to collaborate with startups.
 - 💬 Discuss with me about DevOps, Cloud Computing or any tech related stuff.
 - 📫 How to reach me: Email - surendra151135@gmail.com